120 knitting stitch patterns

-Browse our collection of knitting stitch patterns and find the perfect stitch for your next project!
+Browse our collection of knitting stitches and find the perfect stitch for your next project!
 Whether you're new to the craft or you've been knitting for years, we have a stitch for you.

 If you're a garment knitter then you need our moss and rib stitch patterns.
 Perfect for cuffs and collars, they're a great way to add a sophisticated touch to any project.
 You'll never want to use a plain 2x2 rib again!